advaith-22/Advaith-S-MERN/README.md

 This is my attempt to learn the infamous mern stack with the help of a youtube playlist containg 14 videos.

-Each video's progress will be recorded here until i finish the playlist and see what i have learnt.